 In this course, you will learn about the history, biochemistry, and practices of many of these fungal ferments.
-Step-by-step methods alongside detailed recipes and instructions will be provided to support later practice and exploration in this delicious life skill.
+Step-by-step methods, detailed recipes, and advanced instructions will be provided to support your practice and exploration in this delicious life skill.

 — TOPICS COVERED —

 - Making (non-soy) tempeh

 - Crafting fermented fungal-based tonics